OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 XSS issues can be best detected using manual and/or automated input fuzzing, i.e. injecting HTML tags and special characters into all available input fields to verify the web application denies invalid inputs or escapes the HTML meta-characters in its output.

-A [reflected XSS attack](https://goo.gl/eqqiHV "Testing for Reflected Cross site scripting (OTG-INPVAL-001)") refers to an exploit where malicious code is injected via a malicious link.
+A [reflected XSS attack](https://goo.gl/eqqiHV ) refers to an exploit where malicious code is injected via a malicious link.
 To test for these attacks, automated input fuzzing is considered to be an effective method.
-For example, the [BURP Scanner](https://portswigger.net/burp/) is highly effective in identifying reflected XSS vulnerabilities.
+For example, [Burp Suite Professional](https://portswigger.net/burp/) is highly effective in identifying reflected XSS vulnerabilities.
 As always with automated analysis, ensure all input vectors are covered with a manual review of testing parameters.

 ### References